spectrepaul/blog/ZX Spectrum Next - Using Aseprite/README.md

-# Aseprite scripts for the ZX Spectrum Next
+# Spectres Plugins for the ZX Spectrum Next (Aseprite)

 I have created a series of scripts you can download and copy directly to the default Aseprite script folder.<br>
 <br>